mkutyla/Software-Security-and-Penetration-Testing/README.md

 * Kacper Szaruch, Warsaw University of Technology

 ## Projects in English
-Project X is written in English as a simple vulnerability overview.
+Projects X are written in English as simple vulnerability and APT overviews.